on this page

 - using the Workforce Australia mobile app.

-You don’t have a points target if you’re a participant in any of these:
+You don’t have a points target if you’re a participant in either of these Workforce Australia programs:

 - the Community Development Program